🏗️ COMPLEXITY BADGE: 🟠 MEDIUM (SysAdmin Required)

 Executive Summary: What is it?

-The LAMP Stack is the grandfather of the modern web.
-It stands for Linux (OS), Apache (Web Server), MySQL (Database), and PHP (Language).
-It powered the Web 2.0 revolution (WordPress, Drupal, PrestaShop) and remains the most common hosting environment globally.
+The LAMP Stack is the foundational architecture for the modern web, consisting of Linux (OS), Apache (Web Server), MySQL (Database), and PHP (Language).
+It remains the most common hosting environment globally for content management systems and web applications.

 CFO / Business Impact: What does it cost/risk?